-- 3. Adjustment Locking Mechanism: - a.
+- a.
 Close locks using Holland Lock Tester. - b.
-Rotate rubber bushing located between the adjustment nut and casting. - If the bushing is tight, rotate nut on yoke shank counter-clockwise until bushing is snug, but still can be rotated. - d.
+Rotate rubber bushing located between the adjustment nut and casting. - c.
+If the bushing is tight, rotate nut on yoke shank counter-clockwise until bushing is snug, but still can be rotated. - d.
 Verify proper adjustment by locking and unlocking with the lock tester.

-Figure 49 - Fifth Wheel
+Figure 57Figure 53 - Fifth Wheel

-Figure 50 - Adjustment - Locking Mechanism
+Figure 58 - Locking Mechanism

-5.11 - PAINT FINISH
+5.11 - PAINT FINISH OF STEEL TRAILERS